 A new emphasis on science has been marked by a vast increase in the number of biology majors; the opening of Science Hall, Montclair State University's $18-million, state-of-the-art facility for biology, molecular biology, biochemistry, and health careers; the establishment of the University's first endowed chair, the Herman and Margaret Sokol Chair in Chemistry; and the development of a unique, interdisciplinary doctoral program in environmental management.

 With a strong commitment to public service, Montclair State University offers a number of noncredit programs to varied constituencies.
 Each year, more than 1,200 academically gifted youngsters take part in advanced instructional programs offered on weekends and during the summer on campus, and close to 500 talented children receive instruction through the Preparatory Center for the Arts.
-The College of the Arts' School of Communication and Media has formed he New Jersey Commons and Center for Cooperative Media in partnership with numerous news agencies in the state in order to facilittate collaborative news story development and distribution. arts and Cultural Programming and The George Segal Gallery bring premiere performances and exhibitions to northern New Jersey.
-The Creative Research Center (CRC) has a blog and live panel presentations designed to inspire national and international dialog on the imagination and creativity across all disciplines.
-The WMSC-FM Radio Station schedules programming by local and state groups, the DuMont Television Center provides studio space and production services to a host of external groups, and Memorial Auditorium is leased for productions by community and professional groups.
+The College of the Arts' School of Communication and Media has formed he New Jersey Commons and Center for Cooperative Media in partnership with numerous news agencies in the state in order to facilittate collaborative news story development and distribution.
+Arts and Cultural Programming and The George Segal Gallery bring premiere performances and exhibitions to northern New Jersey.
+The Creative Research Center (CRC) produces a blog and live panel presentations designed to inspire national and international dialog on the imagination and creativity across all disciplines.
+The WMSC-FM Radio Station schedules programming by local and state groups, the DuMont Television Center provides studio space and production services to a host of campus and external groups, and Memorial Auditorium is leased for productions by community and professional groups.
 A 240-acre facility in Stokes State Forest that is one of the largest university-operated environmental education centers in the world, the School of Conservation provides two- to five-day programs for about 10,000 elementary and secondary school students from around the state.
 The Psychoeducational Center provides special services to children with learning, reading, speech, and other disabilities, and the campus Child Care Center offers day care for pre-school children of students, faculty, staff, and members of the community.